pantheon-systems/documentation/source/content/advanced-global-cdn.md

 reviewed: "2020-08-31"
 ---

+[<dfn id="agcdn">Advanced Global CDN</dfn>](https://pantheon.io/product/advanced-global-cdn) is a Managed Service that takes Pantheon's <abbr title="Content delivery network">CDN</abbr> offering a step forward, for customers that require unique optimizations for digital delivery at scale.

+Each AGCDN service configuration is offered as an annual contract subscription.
+Customers can include multiple sites to the configuration, or conditionally apply specific rules.

-[<dfn id="agcdn">Advanced Global CDN</dfn>](https://pantheon.io/product/advanced-global-cdn) takes our <abbr title="Content delivery network">CDN</abbr> offering a step forward for customers that have unique optimizations required for digital delivery at scale.
-It includes a wide range of benefits including letting teams individually manage their own sites, drive growth through site iteration, calibrate control over branding, and extend enterprise-grade security.
+It includes a wide range of benefits that let teams individually manage their own sites, drive growth through site iteration, calibrate control over branding, and extend enterprise-grade security.

 ## Features